Marattttt/personal-page/README.md

 ## What

-An SSR frontend made with Go, Templ, HTMX, Tailwind, where users can send code on different supported languages to execute in the backend on different microservices
+Right now, an SSR frontend with ability to run any go or javascript code

+## Status

+Being rewritten to all TypeScript (single backend with possible multiple deployments for every language)

 ## Why